 Next step is to mount the panel and begin wiring the layout.
 I’ll also start the third side of the layout, mountains and mines above storage for trains and cars underneath.
 I’ve decided to wire everything plain DC until I can scrape up the $$$ for DCC, once I have the Rail-Pro system in hand, the change-over should be pretty simple.

-A huge thank to you John for putting this together.
+A huge thank John, the other John and Andy for putting this together.

 That’s all for today because I’m in a screaming hurry again.